metadatacenter/cedar-docker-deploy/README.md

     source ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/set-env-generic.sh
     source ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/aliases.sh

+Exit your current shell and start a new one.

 ### 5. Establish core deployment environment variables

 The CEDAR Docker deployment repo has two sets of examples files containing environment variables that are used in a deployment.